 Along the itinerary, you will see a series of panels that show the history of the Ancient Port of Classe, from its origins to its decay.

 Walking along these remains of history, you can see the openings to the sea and the cobbled-stone Roman street used for the mooring.
-Moreover, you can enter those that once were the warehouses where the goods were storaged.
+Moreover, you can enter the former warehouses where the goods were storaged.

-The installation of five perspectival panels are a reconstruction of those buildings.
-Melting with the actual surrounding landscape, they give a glimpse of what it used to look like during the port’s period of splendour.
+The installation of five perspectival panels depict the reconstruction of those buildings, which, melting with the actual surrounding landscape, give a glimpse of what they used to look like during the port’s period of splendour.

-During the recovery works, many objects such as marbles, lamps, amphoras, and valuable items are today exhibited inside the museum Classis.
-Along with the Ancient Port of Classe, the museum Classis Ravenna gives an accurate and updated picture of this area’s histsory between the fifth and the sixth century a.D.
+Along with the Ancient Port of Classe, it gives an accurate and updated picture of the history of this area between the 5th and the 6th century AD.